carlosmonsivais123/dse_203_final/README.md

 4. walking distance (between nodes with route relationship

 ### Presentation
-* The folloeing is the PowerPoint presentation saved as a PDF.
+* The following is the PowerPoint presentation saved as a PDF.
 The file Presentations_etl.pdf is part one and the DSE 203 Final Presentation.pdf is part two of the presentation.
 1. presentation_etl.pdf
 2. DSE 203 Final Presentation.pdf

 ### How to Run
-1. In order to run the following project, we need to open up a Google Coud Account since we will be using their services, however you get a free $300 credit when you open it up which is more than enough to run this project.
-Affterwards you will enable the following services:
+1. In order to run the following project, we need to open up a Google Cloud Account since we will be using their services, however you get a free $300 credit when you open it up which is more than enough to run this project.
+Afterwards, you will enable the following services:
   * Dataproc, Google Geocode API, Google Cloud Storage Buckets
   * You need to obtain an API key from the Google Geocode API service.